Don's Garage Automotive and Transmission

 Transmission specialty — the repair that takes everyone else a week.

 Transmission failure on a work truck is the worst kind of downtime.
 A general repair shop has to send the unit out, wait for parts, wait for a slot.
 We rebuild transmissions in-house, three generations deep.
 Family-owned since 1970, transmission specialty since the start.
 We know the failure modes for the most common fleet vehicles — Ford Transit, F-250/350, Sprinter, ProMaster, Silverado, Express vans.
 The work that takes other shops a week takes us 3-5 days, and we'll tell you straight whether a rebuild or a replacement is the right call before we start.
+See our fleet transmission and drivetrain guide for what actually fails on fleet vehicles, duty-cycle service intervals, and what to train your drivers to report.

 We've been here for 50+ years.
 We'll be here when your warranty work needs us.